 What are Amazon FBM and FBA?

-Fulfilled By Merchant (FBM) is the option where a company sells its product on Amazon sales channels while handling storage, shipping, and customer support on its own.
+Meanwhile, FBM involves a company selling its product on Amazon sales channels while handling storage, shipping and customer support on its own.

 Of all current Amazon sellers: